 #5 – Cut From A Better Cloth

-At some point in October 1998, Kane would revert to his old gear, one sleeve, and stitching, while maintaining the new elongated flame design.
-It was around this period that children in playgrounds would theorize that “They changed the actor who plays Kane!”
+In October 1998, Kane would revert to his old gear, one sleeve, and stitching, while maintaining the new elongated flame design.
+Around this period, children in playgrounds would theorize that "They changed the actor who plays Kane!"
 This was not true, clearly.
-It was still Glen Jacobs under the mask; the new/old costume was just cut for a better fit.
+It was still Glenn Jacobs under the mask; the new/old costume was just cut for a better fit.

 #6 – Original Attire Kane with a Small Change

-In June 1999, around the time Kane started teaming with D-Generation X, his “original attire” would undergo one more change.
-Keeping the one sleeve, his lower tight design went back to the symmetrical flames sand a new sheer material on his top would replace the all-black leather-look, making the outfit cooler and more comfortable to breathe in.
+In June 1999, around the time Kane started teaming with D-Generation X, his "original attire" would undergo one more change.
+Keeping the one sleeve, his lower tight design went back to the symmetrical flames, and new sheer material on his top would replace the all-black leather-look, making the outfit cooler and more comfortable to breathe in.

 #7 – The Rumored Green "DX" Kane!